Resampling#

 Estimating Means#

-In the previous examples, we’ve estimated risk, which is a proportion, and efficacy, which is a ratio of two proportions.
+In the previous examples, we estimated risk, which is a proportion, and efficacy, which is a ratio of two proportions.
 As a third example, let’s estimate a mean.

 Suppose we want to estimate the average height of men in the United States.
-It would be impractical to measure everyone in the country, but if we choose a random sample of the population and measure the people in the sample, we can use the mean of the measurements to estimate the mean of the population.
+It would be impractical to measure everyone in the country, but if we choose a random sample of the population and measure the people in the sample, we can use the mean of the measurements to estimate the actual average in the population.

 Ideally, the sample should be representative, which means that everyone in the population has an equal chance of appearing in the sample.
 In general, that’s not easy to do.
 Depending on how you recruit people, your sample might have too many tall people or too many short people.